AP source: No MLB economic plan in 1st session with players - WHIZ News

+Illinois Gov. J.B.
+Pritzker criticized big leaguers for not being willing to cut pay further at a news conference on Tuesday, and Arizona Gov. Doug Ducey said his state is open to games without spectators for all the major sports starting Saturday.

-MLB did not made an economic proposal during its opening presentation, a person familiar with the discussion told The Associated Press.
-The person spoke on condition of anonymity because no details were announced.
+The electronic meeting of MLB and the players’ association lasted between three and four hours and consisted of baseball officials explaining their view of the economics, science and logistics of getting the season under way, several people familiar with the session told The Associated Press.
+The people spoke on condition of anonymity because no details were announced.

-Also Tuesday, Ariz.
-Doug Ducey said professional sports can be played in his state starting Saturday, but without spectators.

-Baseball owners gave their go-ahead to their proposal on Monday, a plan that could lead to the coronavirus-delayed season starting around the Fourth of July weekend in ballparks without fans.
+Owners gave the go-ahead Monday for a proposal that players receive the percentage of their 2020 salaries based on a 50-50 split of revenues MLB receives during the regular season and postseason, a person familiar with that plan told the AP.
+That person also spoke on condition of anonymity because the plan was not announced.

+The concept would cut the expenses of teams worried about playing in empty ballparks due to the pandemic.
+The union views revenue sharing as a salary cap, which it has said it will never agree to, and the concept was not presented.

+MLB officials showed slides during the meeting and the union delegation, which included players, caucused and asked questions.
+Baseball officials explained how they would use a lab in Utah to give the sport its own testing ability, the people said.

+Baseball officials also expressed concern about a second wave of the coronavirus in the fall and their worries it could force cancellation of the postseason.
+While players are paid their salaries during the regular season, the bulk of MLB’s national broadcasting revenue derives from the postseason.

-Players agreed March 26 to a deal in which they would be paid a prorated share of salaries based on the portion of the 162-game schedule that is played.
-As part of the deal, if no games are played they would receive service time for 2020 matching what they earned last year.
+Players agreed March 26 to a deal in which they would be paid prorated shares of salaries based on the portion of the 162-game regular-season schedule that is played.
+As part of that agreement, if no games are played they would receive service time for 2020 matching what they earned last year.

-Teams will propose that players receive the percentage of their 2020 salaries based on a 50-50 split of revenues MLB receives during the regular-season and postseason, a person familiar with the plan told the AP on Monday, also speaking on condition of anonymity because the plan was not announced.
-The union views that concept as a salary cap, which it has said it will never agree to.

 The average MLB salary is $4.4 million at full price if the season had started on time.